Roses for Kobe and Gianna as Lakers return to action

 Large poster boards covered in signatures and messages were moved to the middle of the blocked off street separating the arena and the LA Live entertainment district.

-Daniel Torres of Long Beach did not have a ticket to the game, but decided to come downtown to view the makeshift memorials.

-“I grew up with Kobe.
-I’m not a very emotional person but I’ve been crying all week,” said Torres, who was wearing a Bryant jersey from Lower Merion High outside Philadelphia.
-“I can’t believe the outpouring and how many people loved him.”

-The Lakers will wear a “KB” patch on their jerseys while his retired No. 8 and No. 24 jerseys decorate the court.
-Fans on one side of the arena will wear shirts with No. 8 while the other side will wear No. 24.
+The Lakers will wear a “KB” patch on their jerseys the rest of the season.

-The Lakers asked fans who didn’t have tickets to not linger outside.
-They also advised that the pregame ceremony would not be shown on outdoor video screens.

-Chris Clayton of Los Angeles was selling purple T-shirts with an illustration of Bryant and his daughter.